 39. It is recommended that a virtual test of the ADS’ performance is compared with its performance in the real world when executing the same scenario.
 This will provide the opportunity to assess the accuracy of a virtual testing toolchain.
 Given the high number of scenarios that virtual testing can perform compared to track testing, the validation will probably need to be performed on a smaller but still sufficiently representative subset of the relevant scenarios in order to substantiate any extrapolation beyond the scenarios used for the validation.
 More information as well as recommendations on credibility assessment for using virtual toolchains can be found in Annex III.

 40. In the short-term virtual testing may only be conducted using simulation toolchains developed and maintained by the ADS manufacturer.
-Since their design depends on the validation and verification strategies implemented by the manufacturer, it is recommended that simulation toolchains are not being subject to regulation or standardization at this time.
+Since their design depends on the validation and verification strategies implemented by the manufacturer, it is recommended that simulation toolchains are not subject to regulation or standardization at this time.
 Rather, simulation toolchains should be explained and documented by the ADS manufacturer and its suitability assessed during the certification process.
 For this reason, the output of the NATM related to virtual testing ensures that documentation and data provided by the manufacturer is consistent.
 Furthermore, virtual testing using modelling and simulation should be credible enough for an assessor to make sound decisions.
 Credibility is discussed further below.

 41. It is recommended that when validating the safety of the ADS, particular attention should be placed on the interaction between virtual testing and the other test methods.
 Virtual testing will have strong relationships with all the pillars of the NATM guidelines.
 In particular: